 Dear Victim of Domestic Violence,

-If you have lived through even one day when you were physically injured or emotionally battered by someone that claimed to love you, you are the strongest person that you know.
-If you took the hit – physically or emotionally – and didn’t completely shut down on the spot from the hurt, shame, shock, grief, anger, humiliation, horror, disgust, and confusion that you felt, you are the strongest person that you know.
-If you got up the next day and tried life again – took care of your kids, went to work, cooked and cleaned and saw friends, family and co-workers and went about daily life like your very soul hadn’t been dinged – you are the strongest person that you know.
+If you have lived through even one day when you were physically injured or emotionally battered by someone that claimed to love you, you are the strongest person you know.
+If you took the hit, physically or emotionally, and didn’t completely shut down on the spot from the hurt, shame, shock, grief, anger, humiliation, horror, disgust, and confusion that you felt, you are the strongest person you know.
+If you got up the next day and tried life again – took care of your kids, went to work, cooked and cleaned and saw friends, family and co-workers and went about daily life like your very soul hadn’t been dinged – you are the strongest person you know.

 That’s not a bet I’d be willing to take.

 Domestic violence escalates quickly and can be fatal.
 You feel weak because your soul has been dinged, but believe me when I tell you that you’re the strongest person you know because if you managed to live through even one instance of battery and still got up the next day, put feet on the floor and tried life again, you possess a strength that can never be compromised.
 Not by your partner.
 Not by anyone.

 If you leave, are things going to be weird for a while?
 Are you going to have to live somewhere unfamiliar?
 Will you have to change jobs, email addresses and your cell phone number?
 Will you have to stay away from social media?
 Will you have to trade in your car for a different model to ensure yourself a good amount of privacy and anonymity?
 Will your children be confused and scared and require extra patience while you work through keeping yourself safe?
 Will loved ones, lawyers, co-workers and others ask you prying, silly or uninformed questions like, Why did you stay for so long?, Why didn’t you call the police? or Why did you have another baby with him?
 All or some of these things might happen, but you will handle it all and you will handle it well, because you are the strongest person you know.